Wave-Play/robo.js/README.md

 ## Epic Simplicity

-Robo.js powers up your bot-making game with Discord.js, while keeping it all super simple.
-Its top strengths include:
+Robo.js dishes out Discord.js goodness with a focus on simplicity, making it easy-peasy to craft bots that truly sparkle – all without compromises! 🌟

-1. **Easy-peasy:** No fuss, just a smooth start to bot development, so you can focus on crafting cool features.
+- **Easy-peasy:** No fuss, just a smooth start to bot development, so you can focus on crafting cool features.
-2. **Built-in awesomeness:** Commands, events, plugins - it's all there, ready to create bots that pack a punch.
+- **Built-in awesomeness:** Commands, events, plugins - it's all there, ready to create bots that pack a punch.
-3. **Sage's helping hand:** Sage simplifies command interaction and offers smart error replies, making debugging a breeze.
+- **Sage's helping hand:** Sage simplifies command interaction and offers smart error replies, making debugging a breeze.
-4. **Customizable & scalable:** Adjust, grow, and adapt your bot as needed with Robo.js's flexibility.
+- **Customizable & scalable:** Adjust, grow, and adapt your bot as needed with Robo.js's flexibility.
-5. **Community power:** Tap into the know-how and support of the Discord.js community.
+- **Community power:** Tap into the know-how and support of the Discord.js community.

-Robo.js brings the best of Discord.js, with added ease and pizzazz, helping you create bots that truly shine. 🌟

 ## Usage